-1.1 The Equality Plan sets out Elveden Church of England Primary Academy and Forest Academy's approach to promoting equality and diversity.
-The Plan responds to the statutory duties relating to disability, gender and race equality which require the publication of disability, gender equality schemes and a race equality policy.
+1.1 The Equality Policy sets out Elveden Church of England Primary Academy's approach to promoting equality and diversity.
+The policy responds to the statutory duties relating to disability, gender and race equality which require the publication of disability, gender equality schemes and a race equality policy.
 While this Plan meets these legislative requirements, the schools have recognised the importance of ensuring that its policies and procedures are effective in promoting equality and tackling discrimination.

-1.2 This Plan sets out:
+1.2 This policy sets out:

-- background information about the area and the schools; - both school's overall approached to promoting equality, recognising and celebrating diversity and tackling discrimination; - specific sections on race equality, disability equality, and gender equality
+- background information about the area and the school; - The school's overall approach to promoting equality, recognising and celebrating diversity and tackling discrimination; - specific sections on race equality, disability equality, sexual equality and gender equality